mahesh-hegde/jnigen_devel/README.md

 ## Introduction
 Experimental bindings generator for Java bindings through dart:ffi and JNI.

 `jnigen` scans compiled JAR files or well-formed Java source code to generate a description of the API, then uses it to generate Dart annd C bindings.
 Dart bindings call the C bindings, which in-turn call the Java functions through JNI.
-Common functionality and base classes are provided through the support library, `package:jni`.
+Shared functionality and base classes are provided through the support library, `package:jni`.

 The configuration for binding generation is usually provided through YAML.
 A programmatic API (`package:jnigen`) is also provided.